meese-os/meeseOS-manual/src/guide/embed/README.md

 ---
-description: A guide on how to embed OS.js
+description: A guide on how to embed MeeseOS
 full_title: Embedding Guide
 ---

 # Embedding Guide

-It is possible to select which DOM nodes to use for spawning the OS.js client.
+It is possible to select which DOM nodes to use for spawning the MeeseOS client.

 In your `src/client/index.js` file: